mfukano/mfukano.github.io/assets/documents/MF-Resume.md

 # Objective

 I want to contribute to meaningful projects at a company I care about.
-I have 5 YOE working cross-functionally on teams, 2 YOE leading a team of technical solutions, 1 YOE working officially as a software engineer.
+I have 5 YOE working cross-functionally on teams working on integrations, support and technical solutions; 2 YOE leading a team of technical solutions; and 1 YOE working as a software engineer (full-stack).
 I enjoy fun and intuitive interaction and UI design, thinking about how to integrate front-end and back-end, and learning new technologies and strategies to achieve these goals.

 ## Skills